nriesco/jsdoc2vuepress/README.md

 | dagger | <code>object</code> | Security     |
 ```

-and jsdoc2vuepress generates this one
+and jsdoc2vuepress generates this one (the signature is no longer a header)

 ```markdown
 ## protection